brunoparga/githubstars/README.md

 ## Usage

+### Listing repositories

 Enter a Github username to get a list of the repositories they have starred.
-A list of tags the user has applied to each repository is also available;
+A list of tags the user has applied to each repository is also available.

+### Managing tags

-furthermore, a user can add and remove tags, but only to their own repository.
+A user can add and remove tags on their own repository.
 To enforce this, signing in with Github is required; the sign-in link is on the navbar.
+The system manages which repositories have each tag on a per-user basis; that means that user A tagging the repository X with the tag "interesting" won't affect user B's tags of repository X. B can still see that A applied the tag.

+### Searching by tag

-Regardless of login, anyone can filter repositories by their tags using the search box on top of the repository list.
-Searching only one term shows all repositories with any tags that match that term; this is also the behavior for multiple terms, with one exception.
+Anyone can filter repositories by their tags using the search box on top of the repository list.
+The search term might be a prefix, infix or suffix of the tag name, or the entire name: searching for `"tes"` will match `"testing"`, `"doctest"` and `"kubernetes"`, as long as those tags exist in the database.

+Searching only one term shows all repositories with any matching tags.
+Multiple term search is generally equivalent to the union of the results of each individual term; searching for `"ruby doc"` will return the same repositories as `"ruby"`, plus those for `"doc"` (meaning, this includes `"docker"` and `"documentation"`).

-If each of the terms exactly matches the name of an existing tag, then only repositories with all the included tags will be displayed.
-This means that the query `"javascript front-end framework"` will only return repositories tagged with all three of the `"javascript"`, `front-end`, and `framework` tags, while the query `"javascr front framew"` would include repositories with *any* of these tags, according to the general search strategy.
+However, if each of the terms exactly matches the name of an existing tag, then only repositories with all the included tags will be displayed.
+This means that the query `"javascript front-end framework"` will only return repositories tagged with all three of the `"javascript"`, `"front-end"`, and `"framework"` tags, while the query `"javascr front framew"` would include repositories with *any* of these tags, according to the general search strategy.

+### Tag recommendations

+The first priority in recommendation goes to the most commonly applied tag in that repository.
+If the user already has that, priority then goes to the tag representing the language of the repository (or `"documentation"` if the language is not defined on Github).

+The fallback recommendation is the "favorite" tag; it is last in priority and it is the only one that gets recommended even if already applied to that repository.

 ## Linter